23+ Cream Puff Fillings: From Classic Pastry Cream to Easy No-Cook Ideas

 This post may contain affiliate links.
 Read our privacy policy.

-And if you’re wondering how to get that filling inside, I’ve included a quick refresher at the end with different ways to fill your cream puffs.
+And if you’re wondering how to actually get that filling inside, you’ll find a short refresher at the end with different ways to fill your cream puffs.

 Cream-Based Fillings